 Let $\A$ be the arrangement of 3 hyperplanes in rank 2.
 So, $\A$ has intersection lattice of that in Example \ref{3rank2}.
 Then the 2nd characteristic polynomial is Since the deletion $\A'$ is Boolean of rank 2 we have that $\gc_2(\A';t_1,t_2)=(t_1(t_2-1)-1)^2$.
 The restriction $\A''$ is $\B_1$ hence $\gc_2(\A'';t_1,t_2)=t_1(t_2-1)+1$.
 Now if we insert these into the formula (\ref{try1}) we get which has the last two terms different than $\gc_2(\A;t_1,t_2)$.\end{example}

 \begin{remark} It seems interesting that this fails for such a simple example.
-However, we regard the failing of a deletion-restriction formula as a good sign.
-Otherwise, since the characteristic polynomial satisfies the product formula Proposition \ref{prodchar}, it would be an evaluation of the Tutte polynomial (see for example \cite{B10}).
+Since the characteristic polynomial satisfies the product formula of Proposition \ref{prodchar}, it would be an evaluation of the Tutte polynomial (see for example \cite{B10}).
 In this sense these characteristic polynomials are new invariants.
 However, given the complexity of the formulas even for Boolean matroids (Proposition \ref{booleanform}) the utility of these polynomials is probably low. \end{remark}